Adriana Aizemberg: Career

 Aizemberg appeared in film from 1966, making her debut in Todo sol es amargo.
-She acted in the popular 2004 Daniel Burman film El abrazo partido alongside Uruguayan actor Daniel Hendler, and in A través de tus ojos in the role of Nilda in 2006.
+She returned to acting in film 9 years later, in La Raulito, directed by Lautaro Murúa.
+She also acted in 2004 Daniel Burman film Lost Embrace alongside Uruguayan actor Daniel Hendler, and in A través de tus ojos in the role of Nilda in 2006.
+In 2010, she returned to acting in theater by starring in El misterio de dar, a play directed by Griselda Gambaro at Teatro Nacional Cervantes.